YangxinMa/Employee-Management-System/README.md

 You can add/delete/edit/view employees' information.

 Announcements:
+1. The username can be any email, like abc@gmail.com
-1. The password is 123456
+2. The password is 123456
-2. Please follow the format required when you do the input operation.
+3. Please follow the format required when you do the input operation.

 Reference:
 Bootstrap: https://getbootstrap.com/docs/4.0/examples/